estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	LOC	Eesti	2	nmod
+1	LOC	Leedu	2	nmod

-2	OTHER	pere	3	nmod
+2	OTHER	elektroonikaala	3	nmod

-3	OTHER	sihtkapitali	0	root
+3	OTHER	komponentide	0	root

 has_ner: True